rubys/wunderbar/docs/Chat.md

 end
 ```

-Finally, two event handlers are defined.
-The first handles messages from the
+The first event handler handles messages from the server, and updates one of
-server, and updating one of three elements based on the content of the
+three elements based on the content of the message.
+The second event handler
-message.
-The second one handles notification of the server closing down, and
+handles notification of the server closing down, and changes the textarea
-changes the textarea field to readonly and updates the status line.
-JQuery is
+field to readonly and updates the status line.
+JQuery is used throughout.
-used throughout.

 The most notable feature of the script is that it is written entirely in Ruby.
 A description of the jQuery specific transformations can be found in the